RockWarrior8/RockWarrior8/README.md

 - 👋 Hi, I’m @RockWarrior8
 - 👀 I’m interested in GRBL to run my CNC Plasma Cutting table
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning everything, especailly trying to get the GRBL Firmware to load on my Arduino.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me judt to get this damn GRBL to load
+- 📫 How to reach me, email I guess
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...